two men talk while one of them pointing finger at a wall

 • Provide support to build new and enhance existing IXPs to ensure their long-term sustainability.

-• Champion the development of peering and interconnection by building local capacity in collaboration with regional entities.
+• Champion the development of peering and interconnection by building local capacity in collaboration with local or regional entities.

 Focus Areas